clartaq/cwiki/resources/private/md/About_Tags.md

 And so on.

 When you create or edit a page, you can create or delete tags associated with that page.
-When you view a page, the tags for the page will be shown near the top.
-If the page has no tags, it will say "None".
+When you view a page, the tags for the page appear near the top.
+If the page has no tags, it will say "None."

 Some of the characteristics of tags include:

 - Tags are always associated with at least one page.
 - Tags may be of any length up to limits imposed by the operating system and hardware.
-Theoretically, the could be billions of characters long.
+Theoretically, they could be billions of characters long.
 - There is no theoretical limit on the number of tags associated with a page.
 However, due to limitations in the editing capabilities of CWiki, you can only enter 10.
 This may change in the future.
 - The contents of a tag, the characters making it up, are [UTF-16](https://en.wikipedia.org/wiki/UTF-16).
 This means you can use just about any symbol in any language in the world.
 This has not been thoroughly tested though.